 Licensing can be a great option for growing your surface design business.
 When you license your artwork to another company, you retain the copyright and the ability to license it again to a company in a different industry.
 You also earn a percentage of wholesale sales and get paid quarterly.
 But how do you make it happen?
 And what do you need to look out for when signing a licensing deal?

 In this panel discussion, you’ll learn from the experts.
-Three artists with years of licensing experience and a renowned illustration agent will cover topics including:
+Three artists with years of licensing experience will cover topics including:

 Don’t miss this opportunity to hear a broad range of experiences and ask your questions live!

 Jeanetta is a Los-Angeles based designer and illustrator.
 Her multidisciplinary studio specializes in surface design, illustration, lettering and graphic design.
 Her uplifting artwork uses bold colors, patterns and textures.

 Stacie has been creating artwork for brands since 2009.
 Her illustration business, Gingiber, has products sold in over 800 stores and has licensing deals with major brands.
 She teaches creatives how to leverage their artwork into careers.

 Moderated by Tara Reed, Spoonflower’s Artist Community Manager

 Have you ever looked at a piece of art and known immediately who created it?
 That artist has a well-developed personal style.
 As a surface designer, you’ll need to be cognizant of design and color trends and you may be given a design brief by your clients.
 How can you take in this visual information while creating art that’s recognizably yours?

 Trends, Color Palettes and Developing your Personal Style

 Janine is the publisher, editor and designer at UPPERCASE where she publishes content inspired by design, typography, illustration and craft.
 She has also designed four collections with Windham Fabrics.